Key Takeaways:

 Once all checks come back clean and you have the mortgage approval, it’s time to take ownership of your property.

 On closing day, your HomeAbroad agent will guide you through the final steps.
 This includes coordinating with the title company, escrow officer, and mortgage officer to ensure all necessary documents are prepared and signed.

-Here is a checklist for you to be well-prepared for the day.
+Don’t worry, you are not alone!
 Your agent will help you complete all the paperwork and take ownership of the property.

+If all documents are submitted promptly, the typical timeline from contract to closing is around 30 to 45 days.
 Talk to a HomeAbroad Loan Officer to learn more about these options and the exact steps involved.

 Tax Obligations for Foreigners Buying US Real Estate